Geriatric Assessment Interdisciplinary Team

 - Frostburg State University, Salisbury University, Towson University

 - University of Maryland Baltimore

 GAIT projects provide USM health professions students, without access to rural clinical rotations, an opportunity to see rural/underserved practice sites in Maryland.

 A UMB School of Nursing student who recently participated in a GAIT project in Hagerstown is now employed by Meritus Health.

 The Geriatrics and Gerontology Education and Research (GGEAR) Program at the University of Maryland Baltimore (www.umaryland.edu/gerontology) directs a University System of Maryland Redeployment Grant that, in partnership with AHEC West, supports collaborative implementation of interprofessional geriatrics continuing education based on community identified issues and topics, and education and resources for care providers addressing health care needs of Western Maryland older adults.

-Reba Cornman, MSW, Director of GGEAR, provides ongoing mentoring and support for Western Maryland initiatives and programs by meeting with Western Maryland community partners to identify health professional educational needs and facilitates statewide contact for speakers and other resources.
+GGEAR staff at the University of Maryland provide ongoing mentoring and support for Western Maryland initiatives and programs by meeting with Western Maryland community partners to identify health professional educational needs and facilitates statewide contact for speakers and other resources.

 Gerontology Programs at UMB